 Students who participate in moot court competitions gain skills in both written and oral advocacy.
-Students are able to:
+Students can:

-- Do the research, writing, and practice necessary to prepare professional solutions to the problems posed for the contests
+- Do the research, writing, and practice necessary to professionally present a persuasive argument to a panel of judges

 Appellate Moot Court Competitions

 Evan A. Evans Constitutional Law Moot Court Competition (Madison, Wis.)

 National Constitutional Law Moot Court competition sponsored by the University of Wisconsin

 Herbert Weschler National Criminal Moot Court Competition (Buffalo, N.Y.)

 National Criminal Moot Court competition sponsored by the University at Buffalo School of Law.